OverPoweredDev/dope/README.md

 # INTRODUCTION

-✨DOPE✨ is a dynamically typed and automatically managed language which follows an imperative as well as object oriented paradigm and has been implemented in JAVA.
+Dope is a dynamically typed and automatically managed language which follows an imperative as well as object oriented paradigm and has been implemented in JAVA.
 It runs on both REPL (Read, execute , print ,loop) and a text file and is equipped with an inbuilt garbage collector as well.

-# CURRENT FEATURES ✨🤩✨
+# CURRENT FEATURES

 - Supported data types - number, boolean, string and null.
 - Supported Expressions - Arithematic, Logical, Comparison with C like precedence.